Code-Institute-Submissions/dylanocallaghan-Milestone2_AugResub/README.md

 * As a user, I want to see a bird fly up and down.
 * As a user, I want to know when my bird hits a barrier.
 * As a user, I want an effortless way to begin a new game when the current game has ended.
-* As a user, I want to see my score so that I know how many obstacles I have evaded.
+* As a user, I want to see my score so that I know how many obstacles I have successfully evaded.
-* As a user, I want to contact information for the site owner to be readily available in the event that I need to reach out with a site-related query.
+* As a user, I want the site owner's contact information to be readily available in the event that I need to reach out with a site-related query.
 * As a user, I want to see other work the site owner has created using their GitHub profile / repositories.

 ### **The Scope Plane**